Golden Knights ride improbable run to Cup Final

 "We don't have high expectations for this year," owner Bill Foley told ESPN in August.
 "We're going to be competitive.
 If we're going to lose a game, we'd like to lose by a goal or two, not lose by five or six.
 We don't want to be a walkover team.
 We want to be competitive, we want to be entertaining on the ice, we want to score some goals."

-Foley, who paid a $500 million fee for expansion, also said in August: "We'll be pretty good in three years and we'll make a run in five or six."
+Foley, who paid a $500 million fee for expansion, also laid out his expectations in August: "We'll be pretty good in three years and we'll make a run in five or six."

 The Golden Knights' stunning season sets the bar high for the next time the NHL expands.
-The league, currently at an uneven 31 teams, has allowed an ownership group from Seattle to apply for expansion.
-The fee the NHL set is $650 million, a $150 million raise from Vegas.
+The league, currently at 31 teams, has allowed an ownership group from Seattle to apply for expansion.
+The fee the NHL set is $650 million, a $150 million raise from what it set for Vegas.